open-horizon/SDO-support/keys/README.md

 5. At this point you should have created a private key, public key, key certificate, and a key store containing the both key certificate and private key files.
 Your 'Key Pair' is  `<owner-pub-key-file>.pub` and `<owner-private-key-store>.p12`

-## Generate Key Pair Script
-If you want to expedite the process of creating key pairs for testing purposes, you can run `genKeyPair.sh` found in `keys/genKeyPair.sh`

-To run this script you must be on a linux based device.
-    ```

-    ```
-    curl -sSLO <insert-link-here>
-    chmod +x genKeyPair.sh
-    ./genKeyPair.sh <encryption-type>

-Once you have created your key pair, pass them as arguments to these scripts:

-- `sample-mfg/simulate-mfg.sh <owner-pub-key-file>`
-- `docker/run-sdo-owner-services.sh $VERSION <owner-private-key-store>`